 My name is Michelle Misterka and I am the proud mother of two beautiful girls.
-I have been lucky enough to be their Girl Scout troop leader since they were each in Kindergarten.
+I have been lucky enough to be their GS troop leader since they were each in Kindergarten.
 This means I have been a troop leader for the past 7 years.
-I currently lead a Junior Girl Scout troop and a Cadette Girl Scout troop.
-I have enjoyed doing many activities over the years with both of the troops.
-I am very proud of all my girls.
+I currently lead a Junior troop and a Cadette troop and have enjoyed doing many activities over the years with both of the troops.
+Of course I am very proud of all my girls.

 Hunger Strikes the Stomachs of College Students Too!

 The Bronze Award, I am told, is the highest honor a Junior can achieve.
 Other than learning responsibility and proper communication skills, it helped me learn to take charge and make a difference in my world.
 For my Bronze Award project, I was actually researching for a school paper.
 We were assigned a long-term community service project at my school, Towne Meadow Elementary, and our individual “Make A Difference” projects had to be helping end an aspect of poverty such as homelessness, unsanitary water, poor education, or in my case, hunger.
 During some research, I stumbled upon a recent news report about hungry college students at IUPUI.
 The campus has just opened a food pantry and they needed support.
 After meeting up with my troop, we knew this was the perfect opportunity to punch a section of hunger hard in the gut.